Abdullah-Shaikh01/Anemos_backend/README.md

 # Anemos_backend
 Backend for Anemos Inventory Project.\n
-This is developed using Nodejs, MySql.
+This is developed using Nodejs, Expressjs and MySql as its database.